OpenInternet/Infuse/content/learning-path/2/module-11.ar.md

 ---

-## Malware removal
+## Main Section

 ### Re-enabling operating system security features

-Earlier in this learning path we mentioned [some built-in operating system protections](https://docs.google.com/document/d/1ss1nH6RuNscC_3HtySZ-i1W8DI3yEgTf-KB1iArfx1w/edit#heading=h.wgdfkz8hzz6i).
+Earlier in this learning path we mentioned [some built-in operating system protections](/en/learning-path/2/module-4/#triagechecklists-to-check-for-missing-protections).
 If malware was able to run on a targeted person’s system just because some of those protections were disabled, then re-enabling them may help prevent malware from executing or doing any further damage.
 Some less sophisticated pieces of malware could therefore stop running or even be removed just by going into operating system settings and re-enabling protections.
 In case you are unable to re-enable these protections or if they are disabled again after some time, this is an indication that the malicious process is preventing the proper functioning of the operating system and further clean-up work or factory reset are required.
 Do note that in some instances you may find instances that OS protections have been disabled in order to install pirated software, which the user may not immediately communicate to you.
 It is helpful to know this scenario and to guide the client in risk-management decisions and find safer alternatives which preserve operating system integrity.

 ### Factory resets